francescococetta/winter_school_sea-ice/tutorial.md

 - create a conda environment from the .yml file provided in ~/Icepack/configuration/scripts/machines/environment.yml
 - create a case of study by running
       ./icepack.setup --case test0 --mach conda --env linux
 - A folder with the name of your test is created in ~/Icepack/.
-Youn can compile the case by running ./icepack_build in the case directory.
 The environmental variables are included in icepack.setting and icepack_in contains the Icepack namelist.
-In the first file, define the folder where you wanto to run Icepack through the variable ICE_RUNDIR.
+In the first file, define the folder where you want to run Icepack through the variable ICE_RUNDIR.
+- Youn can compile the case by running ./icepack_build in the case directory and then ./icepack_submit for running the code.